Mundy Wildflower Garden

 Education in the Garden

 Mundy Wildflower Garden Wildflower ExplorationThe Mundy Wildflower Garden is also an excellent location for school field trips, research, and field-based courses, where it provides a first-class outdoor classroom.
-As a partner in the Kids Discover the Trail Program, the Plantations' Wildflower Explorations Program instructs every Ithaca 3rd grade student about plant reproduction, adaptation, and wildflower identification, while fostering a better appreciation of our natural world.
+As a partner in the Kids Discover the Trail Program, the Cornell Botanic Gardens' Wildflower Explorations Program instructs every Ithaca 3rd grade student about plant reproduction, adaptation, and wildflower identification, while fostering a better appreciation of our natural world.

 Interested in growing native plants from seed?